 However, the most important method of classification is by how many cores they have.
 Using that yardstick, there are two main CPU types: the single-core CPU and the multi-core CPU.

-Single-core processors are all but extinct at this time so we only have computers whose processors use more than one core with different computing technologies.
 One example of this is the CPU in laptop which usually has a multi-core processor to handle more complex tasks and operations.

 However, does it matter how many cores a processor has and how many your CPU needs?
 This article answers these questions.
-We’ll explain each type of CPU and how your choice of processor correlates to performance.

-What Is a CPU Core?
+What is a CPU Core?

 First, what does the CPU do in a computer?